John Carline: Life

 He was born at Carline Place in Lincoln in 1730.
 He trained as a stonemason and around 1765 he went into partnership with a John Tilly or Tilley in Shrewsbury and together they built several bridges.
 In Shrewsbury he lived in a large self-built house at Abbey Foregate.

 In 1771 they built the arched stone bridge at Coleham Head over the Rea Brook.
 Finding a quantity of potential work he bought an area of open land in Shrewsbury to use as a mason's yard and this became known as Carline's Field.
 In 1774 they built the five arch English Bridge in Shrewsbury.
 In 1788 they built a new entrance portico for Adderley Hall.

 In 1788 he won a contract for a new jail and workhouse in Shrewsbury.

 In 1790 they built the three arch Montford Bridge over the River Severn under a commission from Thomas Telford completing this in 1794.

 In 1790 they built the magnificent St Alkmund's Church in Shrewsbury - still a major landmark with its tall stone spire.
 At the same time they built a fine row of Georgian houses known as the Claremont Buildings.
 By this stage a great deal of the work was being done by his son, who added an artistic flair.

 He died on 2 March 1793 back in Lincoln.

 John Carline (son)

 John Carline the second was born in Lincoln on 6 May 1758 the son of John Carline and Anne Hayward.
 He was trained as a stonemason by his father, but showed greater skill in terms of sculpture.
 He moved with his father to Shrewsbury in 1765.
 Around 1788 he appears to have set up on his own, specialising in churches and church memorials.
 He continued to work with John Tilley after his father died until Tilley himself died in 1795.
-From 1801 to 1803 he was briefly in partnership with Henry Linnell before bring his own son in to create J & J Carline.
+From 1801 to 1803 he was briefly in partnership with Henry Linnell before bringing his own son in to create J & J Carline.

 He died in Shrewsbury on 8 December 1834 aged 76.